Millie's Guide Public

 Tip 5: Reach out to 20 people, and ask a specific question that takes them less than 5 minutes to answer.

-• If you get on that 30-minute call, great.
-Make sure to have 5-10 specific questions prepared.
+- If you get on that 30-minute call, great.
+Make sure you have 5-10 specific questions prepared.

 “Have a question ready that takes 5 minutes to answer.”